ywamconverge/ywamconverge.github.io/README.md

    Each person goes through different status over time: prospective, active, inactive, alum.

 1. Obtain a coupon from John to access the video courseware.
-1. Provide the Coupon to <a target="_blank" href="https://www.udemy.com/course/draft/2390478/">Udemy courseware</a>.
+1. This is a free 48-VIP Backstage Pass to <a target="_blank" href="https://ywam-converge.teachable.com/purchase?product_id=2605714">Converge Course</a>.

    The course material was migrated from <a target="_blank" href="https://coursesites.com/?sig=Mwuk9E96d1zi4kLs58vOveO3Tl8=&courseId=_190749_1&timestamp=1549132709&inviteId=BB?BB_QzCGaVfkHcOjnCyDupFaIrNNbv5DmyN82PEvwEmTOMMtUG+4ivX5IA==#invitation-student">the Blackboard system</a>. accessed <a target="_blank" href="https://blackboard.coursesites.com/ultra/courses/_190749_1/cl/outline">here</a>)

-3. Click "YWAM Values" on the left menu to read it.
+3. To understand the Youth With A Mission movement, YWAM Converge is part of, go to <a target="_blank" href-"https://ywam.org/about-us/values/">YWAM Values</a>.
-4. Click "Start Here" on the left menu to read "Welcome to Converge".
+4. Click "Go to Course Curriculum" and start with the "Welcome to Converge" unit.
 5. Scroll down to watch the "What is YWAM" video. <strong>Click the volume icon to unmute.</strong>

    When did YWAM (the parent organization) start?
 See <a target="_blank" href="https://youtu.be/Uz0EesM-G04">https://youtu.be/Uz0EesM-G04</a>